tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/02. Back-end target settings/back-end-target-settings.md

 `wp-admin/admin-post.php`.

 These endpoints are WordPress standard interfaces to perform specific tasks.
-And many themes and plugins that include vulnerabilities related to those endpoints have been outthere.
+But many vulnerable themes and plugins were out there due to the lack of secure coding to use these endpoints.

 You can select ether "**Block by country**" or "**Prevent Zero-day Exploit**" to block requests targeted at those vulnerabilities.